maseratirex/Before-I-Do/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/), requiring XCode tools

 6. Access the running app via 2 options
 * Install Expo Go App (on iPhone) and scan the QR code in the running console.
-Currently this option does not work!
-The simulator app, Expo Go, on the iPhone App Store updated Friday, May 2nd.
-This causes a non-trivial bug to fix for Firebase and React Native; in fact, after working on it for several hours, one of our team members identified several Stackoverflow and Reddit posts talking about this same issue.
+  * Currently, the fuctionality of this option is in flux.
+The simulator app, Expo Go, on the iPhone App Store updated to version 2.33.13 on Thursday, May 1st.
+This update makes the app require the use Expo SDK 53, however the upgraded version has a significant bug with Firebase.
+We have found a work around for this bug and accordingly have published it on the upgrade-sdk branch of our repository.
+Therefore, if running Expo Go app version 2.33.13 pull the code from the upgrade-sdk branch.
+This should work but is liable to change as the Expo SDK is updated.
 * Install XCode Tools and the iOS Simulator and type "i" in the running console